 - Read the guide.

-- Use the questions below to reflect on how you can support children's self-confidence in their social identities.
+- Use the questions below to reflect on how you can support children's self-confidence.

 - Implement your plan and adjust as needed.

 Do the best you can until you know better.
 Then, when you know better, do better.